pauljeter/pauljeter-astro/src/content/blog/accessibility-in-not-a-four-letter-word-kim-lovering-2014-front-porch-front-end-web-developer-conference-in-dallas-texas.md

 Why?

 - Moral Obligation.
-Don’t be a jerk
+Don't be a jerk
-- Don’t cut off users
+- Don't cut off users
 - Americans with disabilities act (its the law)

-It’s not just for the blind, People.
+It's not just for the blind, People.

 - Visual Disabilities
     - Low vision, legally blind color blindness